-Rural connectivity continues to remain a key priority for this Government.
-We are investing in approximately 82 kilometres of upgraded rural roads, with a focus on strategic corridors such as the Nabouwalu, Wailevu West Coast, and Natewa West Roads funded by the government of China and I know the honourable Minister for Works will provide more details.
-These upgrades will provide safe, reliable access to markets, health services and schools, bridging the divide between rural isolation and national progress.
+- 156. Mr. Speaker Sir, rural connectivity continues to remain a key priority for this Government.
+We are investing in approximately 82 kilometres of upgraded rural roads, with a focus on strategic corridors such as the Nabouwalu, Wailevu West Coast, and Natewa West Roads funded by government of China.
+These upgrades will provide safe, reliable access to markets, health services, and schools-bridging the divide between rural isolation and national progress. - 157.
 Apart from this, Government is also working with the Asian Infrastructure Investment Bank (AIIB) to undertake a major investment to fix our rural road infrastructure.
 The AIIB has recently completed a diagnostic study that looks at the institutional arrangements, funding requirements and project planning and implementation.
 Project details will be announced later.

+Water and Wastewater

-On Water and Wastewater, Mr. Speaker, we inherited a critical crisis in the water sector.
-We have an aged water infrastructure where 50 percent of water gets wasted.
-We have major capacity issues which constrains our ability to connect more people to treated piped water and which restricts economic investment.
-Our wastewater sector is in urgent need for expansion due to lack of investment in the previous years.
+158. Mr. Speaker, we inherited a critical crisis in the water sector.
+We have an aged water infrastructure where 50 percent of the water gets leaked out.
+We have major capacity issues which constrains our ability to connect more people to treated piped water and which restricts economic development.
+Our wastewater sector is in urgent need for expansion due to lack of investment in the last many years.
 We are still using old manual systems and have not caught up with new technology in water and wastewater management.
 We have major challenges in attracting and retaining the required skill set and human resources.

-The Government will soon start the legislative changes required for the corporatisation of Water Authority of Fiji (WAF).
-The institutional structure of WAF has to be made financially sustainable which will ensure adequate funding is available for the massive infrastructure needs in the water and wastewater sector.
-In this Budget, WAF is provided increased funding of \$284 million to fix the infrastructure, including upgrading of water sources and treatment plants, reticulation and distribution of non-revenue water reduction.

-Mr. Speaker, Sir, with the support of the Asian Development Bank (ADB), we recently completed the \$270 million Viria Water project.
-This is now fully commissioned, resulting in significant improvements in water supply in the Suva to Nausori area.

-In this Budget, we are undertaking a major lay of 11.7 kilometres of water pipeline from Sawani to Colo-i-Suva, and to Khalsa Road Junction a new pump station and the construction of the two 5-megalitre reservoirs.
-This project will ensure that the elevated areas such as Sakoca, Nagatugatu, Tacirua, Dokanaisuva and Colo-i-Suva that faces continuous intermittent water supply will be able to receive 24/7 reliable water supply.
+- 159. Government will soon start the legislative changes required for the corporatization of WAF.
+The institutional structure of the Water Authority of Fiji has to be made financially sustainable which will ensure adequate funding is available for the massive infrastructure needs in the water and wastewater sector. - 160.
+Mr. Speaker Sir, in this budget the Water Authority of Fiji is provided increased funding of \$284 million to fix the infrastructure, including upgrading of water sources and treatment plants, reticulation and distribution and nonrevenue water reduction. - 161.
+Mr. Speaker Sir, with the support of the Asian Development Bank we recently completed the \$270 million Viria Water project.
+This is now fully commissioned resulting in significant improvements in water supply in Suva Nausori area. - 162.
+In this budget we are undertaking a major lay of 11.7 kilometres of water pipeline from Sawani to Colo-i-Suva and to Khalsa road junction, a new pump station and the construction of two 5-megalitre reservoirs.
+This project will ensure that the elevated areas such as Sakoca, Nagatugatu, Tacirua, Dokanaisuva and Coloisuva that faces continuous intermittent water supply will be able to receive 24/7 reliable water supply.
 This project will also allow operational flexibility and be able to improve water supply along Princess Road.